A Day in The Country: Answers, Meanings Summary

 Meanings

-eulogise– praise; delights – joy, pleasure; whiff – smell; beam – a flash or glow of light; refuge – shelter; frolics – play happily, blows; spurt – a burst or gush; preoccupied – thinking and worrying continuously about, lost in thoughts; pock – a spot on the skin like a blister or pimple; tattered – old and torn, ragged; drowsy – sleepy and sluggish; shove – to push roughly; pursue – to follow; grim – serious looking; lisping – fault in pronouncing letters like pronouncing ‘s’ as ‘th’; copse – a small area of trees or bushes growing together; speck – mark or spot; mutter – utter words in quiet voice; spite – malice, feeling to hurt or upset or humiliate somebody; peal – a loud noise; strides – to walk with long steps; gust of wind – a sudden increased rush of wind; stumble – to hit things on the way unknowingly while walking or moving; stump – the left bottom part of a tree; slacken – loosen or make slower; snap off – break; abates – to become less intense or less strong; rogues – someone who behaves badly but in a harmless way; downpour – heavy rainfall; drenched – completely wet; huddled – sitting crowded and packed together; fall in – drop or come down; vigorously – with strength and energy; tremendous – great; random – with no objective, purpose or aim; baffle – to confuse or puzzle; frail – weak and thin; unceasingly – without stopping; lagging – remaining behind or walking slow; tripping – falling; inexhaustible – very great, that cannot be used up or finished; mashed – crushed and soft; whisk – moving suddenly and quickly; barn – a large farm building for storing grain and keeping animals; tavern – an inn; lanky – tall and thing; impressions – marks and effects; longs – wishes; haunted – came to the mind and feelings again and again; agitate – move, upset or disturb; caressingly – touching gently with love, affection and tenderness.
+eulogise– praise; delights – joy, pleasure; whiff – smell; beam – a flash or glow of light; refuge – shelter; frolics – play happily, blows; spurt – a burst or gush; preoccupied – thinking and worrying continuously about, lost in thoughts; pock – a spot on the skin like a blister or pimple; tattered – old and torn, ragged; drowsy – sleepy and sluggish; shove – to push roughly; pursue – to follow; grim – serious looking; lisping – fault in pronouncing letters like pronouncing ‘s’ as ‘th’; copse – a small area of trees or bushes growing together; speck – mark or spot; mutter – utter words in quiet voice; spite – malice, feeling to hurt or upset or humiliate somebody; peal – a loud noise; strides – to walk with long steps; gust of wind – a sudden increased rush of wind; stumble – to hit things on the way unknowingly while walking or moving; stump – the left bottom part of a tree; slacken – loosen or make slower; snap off – break; abates – to become less intense or less strong; rogues – someone who behaves badly but in a harmless way; downpour – heavy rainfall; drenched – completely wet; huddled – sitting crowded and packed together; fall in – drop or come down; vigorously – with strength and energy; tremendous – great; random – with no objective, purpose or aim; baffle – to confuse or puzzle; frail – weak and thin; unceasingly – without stopping; lagging – remaining behind or walking slow; tripping – falling; inexhaustible – very great, that cannot be used up or finished; mashed – crushed and soft; whisk – moving suddenly and quickly; barn – a large farm building for storing grain and keeping animals; tavern – an inn; lanky – tall and thin; impressions – marks and effects; longs – wishes; haunted – came to the mind and feelings again and again; agitate – move, upset or disturb; caressingly – touching gently with love, affection and tenderness.

 Comprehension